Emergency situation

 How to keep track of your split test

-To check your split test, simply log in to Shoporama and follow steps 1 and 2 above.
-You will see the theme you just created.
-Click the pencil next to the theme and you will now see your split test like this:
+To check your split test, simply log in to Shoporama, go to Account → Online Shop → Themes and click on the theme you created.
+Click on the pencil next to the theme and you will now see your split test.

 Have fun with your split test.